 He conveys that one is either serving self or living truth.
-One is either obsessed with self, indulging in self-serving activities and his world revolves around himself, or one is living truth by selfless service, thinking good of all and all his action is for the larger good.
+One is either obsessed with self, indulging in self-serving activities, and his world revolves around himself, or living truth by selfless service, thinking Good of all and all his action is for the immense Good.

-Many have different ideas about overcoming of self, like leaving worldly aspiration, and live frugally.
-On the contrary James Allen consider overcoming self, as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none at all.
+Many have different ideas about overcoming self, like leaving worldly aspirations and living frugally.
+On the contrary, James Allen considers overcoming self as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none.

 - Dark belief,

-And inculcate following ten divine qualities, which comprise the Body of Truth.
+And teach the following ten divine qualities, which comprise the Body of Truth.

 2) The uses of temptation –

-James suggests that soul’s journey passes through three different stages –
+James suggests that the soul’s journey passes through three different stages –

-- Animal stage – Where man lives in gratification of his senses, unconscious of spiritual possibilities within him
+- Animal stage – Where the man lives in the gratification of his senses, unconscious of spiritual possibilities within him

-- Dual stage – In which the mind is continually oscillating between its animal and divine tendencies having become awakened to the consciousness of both.
-This is considered one of the most challenging phase as man has tasted/known both though wants to move upward finds it difficult to leave gratification of senses he has long-lived.
+- Dual stage – In which the mind continually oscillates between its animal and divine tendencies, having become awakened to both consciousness.
+This is considered one of the most challenging phases as man has tasted/known both, and though he wants to move upward, he finds it difficult to leave gratification of senses he has long-lived.

-- Knowledge – in which the man rises above both sin and temptation, and enters into peace.
+- Knowledge – in which the man rises above sin and temptation and enters peace.

 3) Belief –

-Belief as laid down by the Great Teachers, is not belief in any particular school, philosophy, or religion, but consists of an attitude of mind determining the whole course of one’s life.
-Belief and conduct are, therefore inseparable, for the one determines the other.
+- Belief, as laid down by the Great Teachers, is not belief in any particular school, philosophy, or religion but an attitude of mind determining the whole course of one’s life.
+Faith and conduct are, therefore, inseparable, for the one chooses the other.

-Belief being basis of our conduct, shows what we believe.
-We can’t believe in two opposites at the same time like love and hatred, peace and strife, self and truth.
-Hence, it is simple to know what we believe through our action and change the belief if not in accordance with the law of universe.
+- Belief, being the basis of our conduct, shows what we believe.
+We can’t think of two opposites simultaneously: love and hatred, peace and strife, self and truth.
+Hence, it is simple to know what we believe through our actions and change the belief, if not by the law of the universe.

-No matter what we say or how many times we chant prayers and how deeply we confess our belief in truth.
-True test of belief lies in questions like “how does a man live?” & “How does he conduct himself under trying circumstances?”
-The answer to these questions will show whether a man believes in the power of evil or in the power of Good.
+- No matter what we say, how often we chant prayers, and how deeply we confess our belief in truth.
+The test of faith lies in questions like “How does a man live?” & “How does he conduct himself under trying circumstances?”
+The answer to these questions will show whether a man believes in the power of evil or the ability of Good.

 Head Belief – Heart Belief –

-James Allen describes belief of two kinds.
-Head belief is man’s theological belief (intellectual) and has little impact on his character i.e people of same theological belief are vastly different in their conduct.
+- James Allen describes the belief of two kinds.
+Head belief is man’s theological belief (intellectual) and has little impact on his character, i.e., people of the same theological belief are vastly different in their conduct.

-According to James there are only two beliefs which vitally affect the life, and they are, belief in good and belief in evil.
+- According to James, there are only two beliefs that vitally affect life: belief in reasonable and belief in evil.

 4) Thought and Action –

-James suggests that all actions of man be it planned or spontaneous are result of a long and silent growth; the end of a hidden process which has long been gathering force in mind.
-People, who end up acting in certain fashion will agree upon reflection of certain thoughts being nourished in mind.
+- James suggests that all actions of man, be they planned or spontaneous, result in a long and silent growth, the end of a hidden process that has long been gathering force in mind.
+People who act in a particular fashion will agree upon the reflection of specific thoughts being nourished in the mind.

-Guard your thoughts well, for what you really are in your secret thoughts today, be it good or evil, you will, sooner or later, become in actual deed.
+- Guard your thoughts well, for what you are in your secret thoughts today, be it good or evil, you will, sooner or later, become in actual deed.

 5) The Mental Attitude –

-James suggests that we are the thinker of our thoughts and by persistent practice we can harbor good thoughts and create good manifestations as a result.
-As powerless as one may seem or believe, one can always choose in his mind and no matter how slowly, will come to good eventually.
+- James suggests that we are the thinkers of our thoughts, and by persistent practice, we can harbor good thoughts and create good manifestations.
+As powerless as one may seem or believe, one can always choose in his mind and, no matter how slowly, will come to good eventually.

-You are as powerful to obey as you are to disobey; as strong to be pure as to be impure; as ready for wisdom as for ignorance.
-You can learn what you will, can remain as ignorant as you choose.
+- You are as powerful to obey as disobey, as vital to be pure and impure, as ready for wisdom and ignorance.
+You can learn what you will and remain as ignorant as you choose.

 6) Sowing and Reaping –

-As they say, what we sow is what we reap.
-It is as true in thought to action as in farming.
+- As they say, what we sow is what we reap.
+It is as accurate in thought to action as in farming.
 What comes from mango seed is mango.

-The man who sows wrong thoughts and deeds, and prays that God will bless him, is in the position of a farmer who, having sown tares and asks God to bring forth for him a harvest of wheat.
+- The man who sows wrong thoughts and deeds and prays that God will bless him is in the position of a farmer who, having sown tares, asks God to bring forth for him a wheat harvest.

-Man must confront self and ask following questions to self, when not happy with outward life.
+Man must confront self and ask the following questions to self when not happy with outward life.